RASHEE206/PORTFOLIO-/README.md

 1.Passionate about ethical hacking, cyber awareness, network defence and cyber hygiene.

-2.Currently stacking skills in networking security throughcisco packet tracer . also exploring kali Linux  basics.
+2.Currently stacking skills in networking security through Cisco Packet Tracer also exploring kali Linux  basics.

-3.Working on personal labs,certicification prep, and real-world security practices.
+3.Working on personal labs, certicification prep, and real-world security practices.

 4.Engaged in Cybersecurity groups and building a strong Github profile to document my growth.